 Tucked into a remote corner of the Goler Wash in Death Valley, is the Barker Ranch, infamous for once being a hideout for the notorious Manson gang in 1969.

-A favorite “short cut” into Death Valley from the west side of the Panamint Range, is to go across Goler Wash.
+A favorite “shortcut” into Death Valley from the west side of the Panamint Range, is to go across Goler Wash.
 Access to this remote area is only by high clearance 4×4 vehicles.
 Be sure to check road conditions before entering, as one year we found so many rock falls it took the joy out of driving it.

 You can still gain access from the east side by driving in via Warm Spring Canyon Rd. to go over Mengel Pass into Goler Wash.
-There are many opportunities for dispersed canyon along this scenic route.
+There are many opportunities for dispersed camping along this scenic route.

 Charles Manson hideout

 The serene beauty of the area where this ranch is located belies the heinous deeds of Charles Manson and his gang, who used it to hide from the pursuit of lawmen after their murder of five people, including Sharon Tate and Abigail Folger.
 The Barker Ranch is where the group was apprehended by Inyo County Sheriffs.

 You can read the story, as an insider law enforcement account, in the book Desert Shadows.
 Ironically my hubby worked where Manson was incarcerated for a portion of serving his life sentence.